nycAndyT66/AP-FRQs-2025/Q4/README.md

 # Question 4 Analysis
 ## SumorSameGame
-This section contains my analysis of Question 2 (Class Design):
+This section contains my analysis of Question 4 (2D array):

 ### My initial approach during the exam:
 - Same idea with question 1, code while reading the instructions after finish analyzing what they wanted you to code.